okamgnienie/taco-hemingway--marmur/en.md

 I see the cool marble of his eye

-Black thoughts in his skull already want to wake up
+Dark thoughts in his skull already want to wake up

 His desires are hidden, not for show